 - protein and polysaccharide fractions,

-- ingredients that promote epidermis regeneration.
+- ingredients promoting epidermal regeneration.

-Moisturizing and improving skin comfort
+Hydration and improved skin comfort

 Impact on TEWL

-Soothing and regenerating effect
+Soothing and regenerating action

 Snail mucus and barrier regeneration after irritation